cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

 Finish the Power Searching 2 assignment in the week 06 folder.
   1. Summarize what new things you have learned about power searching.
 (No shorter than 150 words)
   3. Describe strategies you might use for finding examples of professional writing from your field.
 The upcoming major projects will ask you to use all your primary research skills to locate examples of professional writing to analyze and report on, so thinking about these strategies ahead of time will be useful.
-  3. **Actually, go ahead and insert a list of three examples of technical or professional writing from your field that you've found online.
-These could be reports, brochures, instructions, correspondence, etc. Include information about the organization the example comes from, the site you found it at, and a link to the example.**
+  3. **Add a list of three examples of technical or professional writing from your field that you've found online.
+These could be reports, brochures, instructions, correspondence, etc. Include information about the organization the example comes from, information about the site where you found it, and a direct link to the example.**
   4. Paste the screenshot of your post-course assessment in your document.
 Label and caption your screenshot appropriately, according to what you've read this week.

 # Looking ahead